Chronic Sinusitis and Nasal Polyps: Diagnosis and Treatment

-In cases that are resistant to other types of treatment, surgical procedures may be pursued to help you breathe easier.
+Surgical procedures can also help you breathe easier.
 Your physician will determine the source of the disruption to identify the appropriate treatment for you.

 Options may include:

-- A sinus implant called SINUVATM, which can help you breathe easier and may be an option for adults who have previously had endoscopic sinus surgery.
-This implant is designed to open in the sinus cavity to deliver anti-inflammatory medicine (mometasone furoate) over a 90-day period.
-The implant is proven to shrink nasal polyps and reduce sinus obstruction, resulting in improved sense of smell.
+- A sinus implant, which can be an option for adults who have previously had endoscopic sinus surgery.
+Implants open in the sinus cavity to deliver anti-inflammatory medicine over a certain period of time.
 The treatment can be done in an outpatient setting and typically requires minimal anesthesia.

 Leading-Edge Sinus Care

 In partnership with the Division of Allergy and Immunology, Northwestern Medicine Otolaryngology received an $8.4 million research grant from the National Institutes of Health (NIH) to study all aspects of chronic rhinosinusitis.
-This collaboration may pave the way for new, innovative treatments.
+This collaboration and evolving research may pave the way for new and innovative treatments.

 With so many options, it's important to have a collaborative team to develop a treatment plan that meets your individual needs, says Dr. Kern.
 "Our whole team works together to individualize your treatment," he explains.
 "We provide a complete, state-of-the-art evaluation and are undergoing extensive research in this field.
 It's a truly talented team."